Undergraduate Admissions for applicants from foreign secondary schools

 Whatever campus they study at, all students graduate with the Sciences Po Bachelor’s degree in social sciences and humanities at the end of three years of study.
 They may then go on to study for a two-year Master’s degree on the Sciences Po Paris Campus.

 The online application consists of multiple sections.
 Each section must be saved using the “Save changes” button at the bottom of the screen.
 This allows you to complete your application in several stages.

 To facilitate our processing of your application, please ensure that you use the email address you entered when creating your application in all correspondence with our staff.

-We advise you to begin your application by completing the section relating to your online reference.
-You must allow your referee as much time as possible to respond to the request.
+We advise you to begin your application by completing the section relating to your online references.
+You must allow your referees as much time as possible to respond to the request.

-Applications submitted without an academic reference are considered incomplete.
+Applications submitted without 2 academic references are considered incomplete.
 They will therefore not be assessed.
-Please note that you may send a reminder to your referee yourself via your candidate space.
+Please note that you may send a reminder to your referees yourself via your candidate space.

-As a candidate, you undertake to ensure that the reference submitted by your referee in your application to Sciences Po is both honest and accurate.
+As a candidate, you undertake to ensure that the references submitted by your referees in your application to Sciences Po are both honest and accurate.

 Upload the required documents